 6. Resolving Conflicts

-Practical Example: The "Mediation Role Play" is an activity where team members take on different roles in a simulated conflict and work together to resolve it.
-This activity helps employees understand different perspectives and practice negotiation and conflict resolution skills.
-Another example is "Structured Debate," where teams are divided into groups and assigned a controversial topic to debate.
-This activity teaches participants to address disagreements in a constructive and respectful manner.
+Example: "Mediation Role Play": participants act out different roles in a simulated conflict and work together to resolve it, which helps employees understand other perspectives and practice negotiation and conflict resolution skills.
+"Structured Debate" is another, in which teams are divided into groups and assigned a controversial topic to debate.
+This activity teaches us to resolve conflicts constructively and respectfully.Resources for Organizing Teambuilding Activities.

 Resources to Organize Teambuilding Activities